 We do not have a policy of automatically translating our material into community languages.
 We do want to communicate with minority communities, so we aim to use plain English for our printed and online materials.
-We believe this is the most effective way to communicate with people for whom English is not their first language but we will arrange translation on request.
-Our website is compliant with Shaw Trust's usability standards.
+We believe this is the most effective way to communicate with people for whom English is not their first language but we'll arrange translation on request.